MyPainkiller/queen/README.md

 To use sercurity feature of Queen, you should set RSA Public Key with setRSAPublicKey(String), so that Queen can encrypt raw data with it.

-setSessionId(List<HttpCookie>) allows you to get cookie from your APP's traffic so that you can match Queen's data with your business data.
+setTdId(List<HttpCookie>) allows you to get cookie from your APP's traffic so that you can match Queen's data with your business data.

 setDomain(String) can filter cookie based on the single domain.